Samq24/SuperMarket-Scraper/readme.md

 ## Why Playwright?

-To solve these challenges, we used **Playwright**, a modern browser automation tool that:
+To solve these challenges, I used **Playwright**, a modern browser automation tool that:

 - Automatically waits for dynamic content to load.
 - Has better support for modern JavaScript frameworks like Vue, React, and Angular.